microsoft/InnerEye-Inference/README.md

 ## Images

-During inference the image data zip file is copied to the IMAGE_DATA_FOLDER in the AzureML workspace's default datastore.
+During inference the image data zip file is copied to the IMAGE_DATA_FOLDER in the AzureML workspace's DATASTORE_NAME datastore.
 At the end of inference the copied image data zip file is overwritten with a simple line of text.
 At present we cannot delete these.
 If you would like these overwritten files removed from your datastore you can [add a policy](https://docs.microsoft.com/en-us/azure/storage/blobs/storage-lifecycle-management-concepts?tabs=azure-portal) to delete items from the datastore after a period of time.
 We recommend 7 days.

 ## Help and Bug Reporting